yokohama-spirit/SocialNetwork/README.md

+## WHAT KIND OF PROJECT?

-A simple social network template written on a microservice architecture in ASP.NET Core.
+A social network backend written in ASP.NET Core using a microservice architecture and using RabbitMQ as a message broker.